James Roday Rodriguez: Post Psych

+In 2023, Rodriguez produced the world premiere of Laurence Davis's play Masters of Puppets for the Legacy Theatre in Branford, Connecticut.
+The play starred Amanda Detmer, Kurt Fuller, Dana Ashbrook, and The Resident's Michael Hogan.
+He also became a member of the theater's board of trustees.

+More recently, Rodriguez starred as Gary Mendez on ABC's dramedy A Million Little Things.
+He co-wrote the series' final episode, "One Big Thing", with series creator DJ Nash.

 Personal life

-Rodriguez is the co-artistic director of the Red Dog Squadron, a Los Angeles theater company he co-founded with Brad Raider.
-In 2012, Rodriguez and Black Dahlia artistic director Matt Shakman bought the El Centro Theatre and started a long process of renovations with the intent of reopening it under its original name Circle Theatre.
+Rodriguez is the co-artistic director of Red Dog Squadron, a non-profit Los Angeles theater company he co-founded with Brad Raider.
+In 2012, Rodriguez and, at the time, Black Dahlia artistic director Matt Shakman bought the El Centro Theatre and started a long process of renovations with the intent of reopening it under its original name Circle Theatre.
 In a newsletter from August 2018, Raider and Rodriguez announced that they had to resell the theatre in early 2018.

 Rodriguez dated his Psych co-star Maggie Lawson from 2006 to 2014, coinciding with the series run.